Dean Jones (actor): Early life

-Jones attended Asbury University in Wilmore near Lexington, Kentucky.
+Jones attended Asbury College in Wilmore near Lexington, Kentucky.
 A member of its Class of 1953, he did not graduate, but the university in 2003 awarded him an honorary degree.
 On March 4, 2011, he addressed the community during the dedication ceremony of Asbury's Andrew S. Miller Center for Communications Arts.

 Stage

 After appearing in minor film and television roles, Jones made his Broadway debut in the 1960 play There Was a Little Girl.
 He stepped into the role in Boston, with only one day's notice.
-In 1960, he also played Dave Manning in the Broadway comedy Under the Yum-Yum Tree, a role he repeated in the 1963 movie version starring Jack Lemmon.
+In 1960, he also played Dave Manning in the Broadway comedy Under the Yum-Yum Tree, a role he repeated in the 1963 film version starring Jack Lemmon and Carol Lynley.

 After working in film and television, Jones was set to return to Broadway as the star of Stephen Sondheim's musical Company in 1970.
 Shortly after opening night, he withdrew from the show, due to stress that he was undergoing from ongoing divorce proceedings.
 Director Harold Prince agreed to replace him with Larry Kert if Jones would open the show and record the cast album.
 He agreed, and his performance is preserved on the original cast album, although it was Kert who received the Tony nomination for Best Actor in a Musical.

-In 1986, Jones, by then having become a fervent born-again Christian, starred in Into the Light, a musical about scientists and the Shroud of Turin, which closed after only six performances.
-He had far more success touring in the one-man show St. John in Exile as the last surviving Apostle of Jesus Christ, reminiscing about his life while imprisoned on the Greek island of Patmos.
+In 1986, Jones, by then having become a fervent born-again Christian, starred in Into the Light, a musical about scientists and the Shroud of Turin, which closed after only six performances.He had far more success touring in the one-man show St. John in Exile as the last surviving Apostle of Jesus Christ, reminiscing about his life while imprisoned on the Greek island of Patmos.
 One performance was filmed in 1986.
 He made one more Broadway appearance, in 1993, at the Vivian Beaumont Theater, in a special two-day concert staging of Company featuring most of the original Broadway cast.